 I halted from grabbing the two chocolates from her hands.
-Why two?

 “What’s wrong?”
-Miyake was perplexed.
+Miyake sounded perplexed.

-I revered her since she always greeted me whenever I had entered the store ever since I was a little kid.
-I was also grateful to her, as she occasionally secretly gave me food whenever I didn’t have enough money.
-She didn’t make it a habit though and eventually made me pay her back after a few days.
+I revered her.
+She always respected and greeted me whenever I entered the store.
+Even as a little kid.
+I am also grateful to her, as she occasionally secretly gave me food whenever I didn’t have enough money.
+She didn’t make it a habit, though, and eventually made me pay her back after a few days.

 “You’re still quiet, huh?”
 She chuckled.